Gtg479u/sysadmin-learning-journey/01-foundations/dc01-domain-controller-setup.md

 # DC01 Domain Controller Setup (Active Directory Lab)

 ## Goal

-I wanted to actually understand what Active Directory is doing behind the scenes instead of just knowing the terminology.
-I kept running into login and access issues at work and wanted to recreate those problems in a lab where I could see exactly what was happening.
-I didn’t want to just follow a guide — I wanted to break things, fix them, and understand why they worked once they were fixed.
+I wanted to understand how Active Directory actually works from the ground up instead of just knowing the terminology.

+At work, I see things like account issues, access problems, and domain-related errors, but I didn’t fully understand what was happening behind the scenes.
+I wanted to recreate those same types of situations in a lab so I could see how everything is connected and how to troubleshoot it myself.

+The goal wasn’t just to follow steps it was to build the environment, break things, fix them, and understand why they worked once they were fixed.

+I’m aiming to build a strong foundation so I can grow into a system administrator role and be confident handling real-world issues.

 ## Environment
 - Hypervisor: VirtualBox (fresh rebuild on a new computer)